Trekking Permits in Nepal Now Fully Online

 The Department of Immigration has announced that trekking permits in Nepal will now be available exclusively through an online system.

-In a notice released on Friday, the Department explained that when representatives of trekking agencies used to visit the office in person, it created challenges to good governance.
+In a notice released on Friday.
+The Department explained that when representatives of trekking agencies used to visit the office in person.
+It created challenges to good governance.
 Investigations also revealed that some agency staff were acting as middlemen and engaging in illegal activities.

 The Department has strictly prohibited such practices and reaffirmed its commitment to provide transparent, accountable, and fair services.